 On this note, I have asked CCS to provide us with their independent and candid sense of our staff's fundraising capacity and personal capabilities going into the campaign as part of their feasibility study.
-In something roughly approximating current staffing configuration, it took eight years to raise the endowment from \$1.0 million to \$3.0 million - and about half of that \$2.0 million growth was driven by market improvement after the recession.
-Our current plan has us growing \$6.0 million in four years, or three times as much in half the time, beginning when markets are high, not low, providing less opportunity to just ride market forces upward.
+In something roughly approximating current staffing configuration, it took eight years to raise the endowment from \$1.0 million to \$3.0 million - and about half of that \$2.0 million growth was actually just market improvement over that span of time.
+Our current plan has us growing \$6.0 million in four years, or three times as much in half the time, beginning when markets are high, not low, thereby providing less opportunity to just ride market forces upward.

 When you remove market improvements from 2007 to 2016, this equates to a twelve-to-fifteen-fold increase annually in the amount of endowment fundraising we have to do in the years ahead.
 While we want to reduce financial dependence on the STIHL Tour des Trees and ISA International events, and are already taking steps to streamline both events significantly without reducing their community engagement value, we will still need to staff them, and as we add endowment lines, we may also need to add additional community engagement opportunities to create attractive naming opportunities or mission-based activities to generate philanthropic interest.
-So the workload on those elements is not likely to decline much - while the campaign workload will explode, and I can only effectively carry so much of it on my own.
+So the workload on those elements is not likely to decline much - while the campaign workload is likely to explode, and I can only effectively carry so much of it on my own.

-To achieve such a radical transformation in our fundraising sea state, I am going to need a deeply skilled philanthropic development team, which is something very different from a special events and retail fundraising oriented team.
-At bottom line, we can't raise millions of dollars by selling more bandanas at trade shows and conferences, and by putting more logos on Tour jerseys, as has been our wont.
+To achieve such a radical transformation in our fundraising sea state, I am going to need a deeply skilled philanthropic development team, which is something very differently from a retail and fundraising event oriented team.
+At bottom line, we simply can't raise millions of dollars by selling more bandanas at trade shows and conferences, and by putting more logos on Tour jerseys, as has been our wont.
 The skills needed to solicit and secure larger, more complex, and fully philanthropic gifts are unique, and I may need to make staffing changes, add additional staff, or continue to rely on contract support through the campaign period to acquire them.